leonardcser/PI_approximation/README.md

 ```

 ### Steps
-1. Create new package in /application
+1. Create new package in /src
-2. Create new class overriding Application.java
+2. Create new class overriding Application.java in this new package
 3. Create new "states" package in this new package
 4. Create new abstract class in "states" package overriding State.java
 5. Create a class for each state of the application in "states" package overriding "YourApplicationState".java (abstract class)